Savjee/savjee.be/src/site/posts/2022/2022-01-19-tracking-gas-usage-with-esphome-home-assistant-and-tcrt5000.md

 All that's left now it to add the sensor to Home Assistant and configure it for the Energy dashboard.
 As always, it was automatically discovered, and all I had to do was give Home Assistant the API password.

-A few hours later, my energy distribution card showed my gas usage:
+A few hours later, and after adding the sensor to the Energy dashboard, my energy distribution card showed my gas usage:

 ![](/uploads/2022-01-tracking-gas-usage-with-esphome-home-assistant-and-tcrt5000/home-assistant-energy-distribution-card-animation.gif)